apache/spark/UPDATING.md

 specific language governing permissions and limitations under the License.
 -->
 # Updating Airflow

 This file documents any backwards-incompatible changes in Airflow and assists users migrating to a new version.

 ## Airflow Master

+### Changes to Google Transfer Operator
+To obtain pylint compatibility the `filter ` argument in `GcpTransferServiceOperationsListOperator` has been renamed to `request_filter`.

 ### Changes in writing Logs to Elasticsearch